sandinmyjoints/leveraging-node/talk.md

 ## Productivity

 - 700+ unit tests that run in seconds.
-- 10 minute deploys, deploy once a day.
+- 10 minute deploys, deploy at least once a day.
-- Speed continues **not** to be a problem.
+- Speed continues **not** to be a problem as add new features.
 - 2-3 boxes running each application, for redundancy, not load.

+Note:
+- Some evidence of why I think we can be productive with Node.

 <img class="logo" src="./img/logo_sd.png" alt="SpanishDict" style="height: 50%;
 width: 50%">
-## Proxying

 Dirty secret: a few parts of our site are still powered by legacy PHP app.

 Node makes proxying easy.

-* `node-http-proxy`
+* `node-http-proxy` module.
-* Tweak as needed to reframe contents using new header, styles
+* Tweak as needed to reframe contents using new header and footer, styles.

 Note:
 - Very practical choice.
 - We are a small shop.
-2 engineers, then 3, for a long time.
+For a long time, 2 engineers, then 3, now we have a few more.
 - We do cost/benefit analysis on everything we do.
+- We can implement things quickly and try new things out at a very low cost.